Cluster time measurement with CEPC calorimeter: A ToF reconstruction algorithm

 The dependence of the bias and resolution on the incident momentum of the particle is shown in Fig. \ref{bias_reso_en}.
 The value of $R$ is fixed at 0.4.
 The time resolution of the EM showers with energy higher than 1 GeV is better than 20 ps.
-As the incident momentum increases, the time resolution improves statistically since the showers include more hits, to reach less than $5 \mathrm{~ps}$ above $25 \mathrm{~GeV}$.
+As the incident momentum increases, the time resolution improves statistically because of the increasing number of hits in showers.
+When the momentum increases above $25 \mathrm{~GeV}$, the time resolution reaches less than $5 \mathrm{~ps}$.
 Because the thickness of the ECAL is only $26~\mathrm{X_0}$, a fraction of the energy of the hadronic particle can not deposit in ECAL.
 This fact causes the time resolution of the hadronic showers to be 80 to 150 ps, worse than that of EM showers.
 In Fig. \ref{bias_reso_en}, there appears to be a step around 10 GeV.
 This step exists in the hadronic particle samples simulated with the physics lists of QGSP\_BERT and QGSP\_BERT\_HP and is waiting for further exploration.
 Moreover, as minimum ionization particles, muons tend to create about one hit of $\sim 1$ MIP per layer along their trajectory.
 Consequently, the time resolution of muons is independent of the incident energy and is nearly 1/5 the intrinsic time resolution of an individual one MIP hit.